braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/sdk_integration.md

 # Integrating the Braze Swift SDK

 > Learn how to integrate and customize the Braze Swift SDK using the Swift Package Manager (SPM), CocoaPods, or manual integration methods.
 When you're finished, you'll have access to basic analytics (via session handling) and basic in-app messages.
-To use the full suite of features, you'll need to integrate each feature separately.

 {% alert tip %}
 For additional information and guidance on the various SDK symbols, see the [Braze Swift SDK reference documentation](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/ "full iOS class documentation").